ESCT Calculator

 Employer Superannuation Contribution Tax (ESCT) is the tax deducted from your employer's contributions to KiwiSaver (or other superannuation schemes) before they reach your fund.
 Rather than adding the employer contribution to your taxable income, ESCT taxes it at source at your marginal tax rate.

-The ESCT rate bands are aligned with the PAYE income tax brackets: 10.5%, 17.5%, 30%, 33%, and 39%.
-Your rate is determined by your total salary plus employer KiwiSaver contributions from the previous tax year.
+The ESCT rate bands run 10.5%, 17.5%, 30%, 33%, and 39%, but on their own dollar thresholds (not the PAYE ones).
+Your rate is set by your total salary plus employer KiwiSaver contributions from the previous tax year.

 Frequently asked questions